vl4sty/MouseInjectorDuck/README.md

 recommended and with dual-monitors it is recommended to put the cursor in the corner before hooking to avoid clicking off the window.

-# How to use PCSX-REDUX
+# How to use with PCSX-REDUX
 For debugging and patch creating it is a better to use PCSX-REDUX.
-It has handsdown the best PSX code debugger out there.
+It has hands down the best PSX code debugger out there.
 To use this injector with the emulator, you will need to run this lua script in PCSX-REDUX everytime you want to use the Mouse injector with it.
 This script creates a simple text file in the emulator's directory with the pointer to the game's memory within the emulator process.